 Organizations & law enforcement agencies who pledge their support for Project Lifesaver.

-Application and questionnaire must be completed, mailed or dropped off at the Sheriff's Office.
+The application, questionnaire and a letter from the clients primary care physician detailing the clients medical diagnosis must be completed, mailed or dropped off at the Sheriff's Office.

 For further information on the Prince William County Sheriff’s Office Project Lifesaver please call 703 792 6110